bepposax/minesweeper-tui/README.md

 - `make`: Compiles the source code files and generates the executable file.
 - `make run`: Runs the program.
 - `make clean`: Deletes the executable file.

-## Dependencies

-- The program depends on the ANSI-colors library, which is included in the `include` folder.

 Note: This program has been tested on a Unix-like system with GCC installed.
 Compatibility with other systems may vary.